The information provided below is for Summer 2016.

 - "Dept" on NSERC USRA Application Checklist is the primary department of the proposed supervisor

-- NSERC USRA Application Checklist is only required for the hard copy of application handed in at McGill (not for the electronic submission to NSERC)
+- Personal statement from student and NSERC USRA Application Checklist are only required for the hard copy of application handed in at McGill (not for the electronic submission to NSERC)

 For non-McGill students only: